 clinical sensitivity

-(for newborn screening) the proportion of newborns in the screened population who have the target disease and who have positive screening test results
+(for newborn screening) the proportion of newborns in the screened population who have the target disease and who have positive screening results

 Alternate Term: diagnostic sensitivity